tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/iot-dps/index.md

 # Azure IoT Hub Device Provisioning Service REST API

 The IoT Hub Device Provisioning Service is a helper service for IoT Hub that enables automatic device provisioning to a specified IoT hub without requiring human intervention.
 You can use the Device Provisioning Service to provision millions of devices in a secure and scalable manner.
 For more information about the Device Provisioning Service, see [Provisioning IoT devices in Azure](/azure/iot-dps/about-iot-dps).

-The REST APIs for the Device Provisioning Service provide programmatic access to the following enrollment and registration options supported by the Device Provisioning Service: